How to Connect a GRS Pneumatic Graver to your Compressor

 The main thing to remember here is to connect all other parts before plugging them into the compressor, otherwise the compressor may empty very suddenly when you plug in the fitting!
 It's best to leave the compressor empty at this stage too, until everything else is set up.

 It's also important not to turn on the power to your GRS machine until the compressor is connected and the tank has filled.
-Operating the machine without an air supply will cause the internal parts to wear out prematurely, so always turn of the power switch before turning off the compressor.
+Operating the machine without an air supply will cause the internal parts to wear out prematurely, so always turn off the graver's power switch before turning off the compressor.

 Summary